MicrosoftDocs/msteams-docs/msteams-platform/graph-api/proactive-bots-and-messages/graph-proactive-bots-and-messages.md

 > [!div class="checklist"]
 > [!div class="checklist"]
 >
-> * **id**  — your Azure AD app id.
+> * **id**  — your Azure AD app ID.
 > * **resource** — the resource URL for the app.
 >
 >[!NOTE]
 >
-> * Your bot requires _application_ not _user delegated_ permissions because the installation is not for yourself but for others.
+> * Your bot requires application and not user delegated permissions because the installation is for others.
 >
 > * An Azure AD tenant administrator must [explicitly grant permissions to an application](/graph/security-authorization#grant-permissions-to-an-application).
-After an application is granted permissions, _all_ members of the Azure AD tenant will gain the granted permissions.
+After an application is granted permissions, _all_ members of the Azure AD tenant gains the granted permissions.

 ## Enable proactive app installation and messaging

  > [!IMPORTANT]
->Microsoft Graph will only install apps published within your organization's [app catalog](../../concepts/deploy-and-publish/overview.md#publish-to-your-organizations-app-catalog) or in [AppSource](https://appsource.microsoft.com/).
+>Microsoft Graph can only install apps published within your organization's [app catalog](../../concepts/deploy-and-publish/overview.md#publish-to-your-organizations-app-catalog) or in [AppSource](https://appsource.microsoft.com/).

 ### ✔ Create and publish your proactive messaging bot for Teams

-To get started, you will need a [bot for Teams](../../bots/how-to/create-a-bot-for-teams.md) with [proactive messaging](../../concepts/bots/bot-conversations/bots-conv-proactive.md) capabilities and  [published](../../concepts/deploy-and-publish/overview.md) in your organization's [app catalog](../../concepts/deploy-and-publish/overview.md#publish-to-your-organizations-app-catalog) or in [AppSource](https://appsource.microsoft.com/).
+To get started, you must need a [bot for Teams](../../bots/how-to/create-a-bot-for-teams.md) with [proactive messaging](../../concepts/bots/bot-conversations/bots-conv-proactive.md) capabilities and  [published](../../concepts/deploy-and-publish/overview.md) in your organization's [app catalog](../../concepts/deploy-and-publish/overview.md#publish-to-your-organizations-app-catalog) or in [AppSource](https://appsource.microsoft.com/).

 >[!TIP]
 > The production-ready [**Company Communicator**](../..//samples/app-templates.md#company-communicator) app template enables broadcast messaging and is a good foundation for building your proactive bot application.

 ### ✔ Get the `teamsAppId` for your app

-**1.** You will need the `teamsAppId`  for the next steps.
+**1.** You must need the `teamsAppId` for the next steps.

 The `teamsAppId` can be retrieved from your organization's app catalog: